Cloudera AI Architecture

 The application tier uses an actual set of workloads that users are running.
 These workloads are isolated in Kubernetes namespaces and run on specially marked compute nodes.
 Kubernetes/node level auto scaling is used to expand/contract the cluster size based on user demand.

 User code gets baked into Docker images via a set of Source-to-Image pods (S2I), which includes a managing server, a queue for builds, a registry that serves the images for Docker, a git server, and the builders that actually perform the image building.
-Traditionally these images used the host machine's docker, but Cloudera Machine Learning switched to in-container builds for security and compliance on some platforms.
+Traditionally these images used the host machine's docker, but Cloudera AI switched to in-container builds for security and compliance on some platforms.

 Data tier